junwatu/color-detection-openai/blogs/README.md

 ['#4B8B3B', '#C4B600', '#7D7D7D', '#E3D4A0', '#2E2E2E', '#F6F1D3', '#A6A6A6']
 ```

-Then the colors will be rendered in the web as the screenshot below:
+Then the colors will be rendered on the web as the screenshot below:

 ![color patette ui](images/color-palette-ui.png)